-- The person's capacity changes from time to time (from good to bad and bad to good) it is variable. - The person should be supported to make decisions at times when his capacity is good. - Persons who have mental capacity for even a short time can make decisions during the periods when they have capacity.
+- The person's capacity changes from time to time (e.g. his condition changes from good to bad and bad to good) it is variable. - The person should be supported to make decisions at times when he has capacity (i.e. when his condition is good). - Persons who have mental capacity for even a short time can make decisions during the periods when they have capacity.